ReneB/statisfaction/README.md

 This process
 * creates a migration,
-* adds a default route that allows you to retrieve collected statistics
 * adds an initializer that denies everybody view access to Statisfaction data:
 ```ruby
   Statisfaction.configure do